Biden begins to undo Trump's ban on abortion referrals - WTMJ

 Release of the proposed regulations was the second blow to abortion opponents this week from the administration.
 On Tuesday, the Food and Drug Administration said women would not be required to visit a doctor’s office to get a prescription for an abortion pill for the duration of the coronavirus pandemic and instead could safely rely on telehealth.

 The rule reversal on family planning clinics is proceeding alongside litigation over the Trump administration policy, now before the Supreme Court.
 In that case, the justices agreed to hear a challenge to the rules that Biden is now trying to unravel.
-Arguments are not expected to be heard before the fall.
+The Biden administration and medical groups that filed the challenge are asking the court to dismiss the case, but Republican state attorneys general want to proceed.
+The court has yet to say what it will do.

 The 1970 law that created the Title X family planning program stipulated that taxpayer money may not be used “where abortion is a method of family planning.”